theUltraMarine19/CS3245-IR_HW4/README.txt

 retrieve_postings.py
 This module contains the methods for handling synonyms and retrieving the postings for a given term or its synonyms.

+synonyms.py
+This module uses wordnet to return synonyms and the postings of the synonyms for a given term.

+thesaurus.py
+This module builds a co-occurrence matrix out from the term document matrix,

 dictionary.txt
 The dictionary with terms and their head, tail and document frequency.

 postings.txt
-The postings for all terms in the dictionary and their term frequency in the respective document.
+The positional postings for all terms in the dictionary.
+It includes their positions in the respective document.

 README.txt
 The description of our approach and other important notes.